markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 <blockquote class="twitter-tweet" data-align="center" data-theme="dark"><p lang="en" dir="ltr">If no one knows what you&#39;re doing, what&#39;s the point? <a href="https://t.co/JdNcIDpzzU">pic.twitter.com/JdNcIDpzzU</a></p>&mdash; Doug Finke (@dfinke) <a href="https://twitter.com/dfinke/status/1798785849238360370?ref_src=twsrc%5Etfw">June 6, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Which got me thinking about the modules I've published in GitHub and the PowerShell Gallery over the last few years (almost 10 years in fact).
-So I've decided to revisit them and why they exist.
+So I've decided to revisit them, why they exist, and whether they are still useful, in case it inspires anyone else to go on their own decade long journey of publishing things to the gallery.

+> If you've never published a module to the PowerShell Gallery and are interested in how to get started, there's a detailed guide in the [official documentation here](https://learn.microsoft.com/en-us/powershell/gallery/how-to/publishing-packages/publishing-a-package?view=powershellget-3.x).

 I thought it might be interesting to do that in order of popularity, and (if you've used a consistent author name) it's actually quite easy (although not entirely quick as I think it has to parse every module) to get your modules from the Gallery along with their download counts by using `Find-Module`.
 For example:

 ```powershell
 function Find-ModuleByAuthor {